reissbaker/structural/README.md

 }
 ```

+Clocking in at 23 lines of code, it's nearly 4x more verbose than the
-And for TypeScript users, JSON Schema is even worse!
-You'll also need the
+equivalent Structural validation.
+And for TypeScript users, JSON Schema is even
-following redundant type declaration somewhere in your source files:
+worse!
+You'll also need the following redundant type declaration somewhere in
+your source files:

 ```typescript
 type UserType = {